Research

 - Senior Research Ethics and Integrity Officer Social Sciences/Arts: Carol Cooley

-See our internal web pages on Ethics for more detailed information.If you are conducting social care research, see the University’s Guidelines on social care research and guidance from the NHS.
+See the SocSci Research Canvas page on Ethics in the Social Sciences for up to date information.If you are conducting social care research see the University’s Guidelines on social care research and guidance from the NHS.

 Researchers planning to work with children in schools should consult the ‘SOP for obtaining consent for research with child participants in schools'.